publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395pp.md

 [Pub.
 L. 92–603, title II, § 213(b)][/us/pl/92/603/s213/b], Oct.
 30, 1972, [86 Stat.
 1386][/us/stat/86/1386], provided that:

-> “The amendments made by this section \[enacting this section\] shall be effective with respect to claims under part A or part B of title XVIII of the Social Security Act \[part A or part B of this subchapter\], filed with respect to items or services furnished after the date of the enactment of this Act \[Oct.
+> “The amendments made by this section \[enacting this section\] shall be effective with respect to claims under part A or part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\], filed with respect to items or services furnished after the date of the enactment of this Act \[Oct.
 30, 1972\].”

  __Provisions Relating to Advance Beneficiary Notices; Report on Prior Determination Process__